ZurichNLP/mtrain/README.md

 mtrain ~/my-corpus en fr --backend nematus -o ~/my_engine
 ```

 Nematus depends on a tuning set, which is used for validation during training.
-Therefore, you need to use `-t`/`--tune` to specify the number of segments sampled from your parallel corpus.
+Use `-t`/`--tune` to specify the number of segments sampled from your parallel corpus.
 If the argument for `-t` is not a number, it must be the path to an existing validation set.
+If you omit this argument, a validation set is sampled at random from the training data.

 ```sh
 mtrain ~/my-corpus en fr --backend nematus -o ~/my_engine -t 1000